Our working environment

 The Athena SWAN Charter recognises commitment to advancing women's careers in science, technology, maths and medicine (STEMM) employment in higher education.
 The School currently holds a Bronze Award which demonstrates that in addition to university-wide policies, the School has identified particular challenges and is planning activities for the future.

-The school actively supports women in mathematics and holds regular events.
+The school actively supports women and non-binary people in mathematics and holds regular events.

-Each October first-year female undergraduates in mathematics are invited to a welcome lunch with female members of staff and postgraduate students.
-This is a chance for the students to meet each other and also to see who the women in mathematics are so that they feel able to come and ask for advice later during their degree if necessary.
+Each October first-year female and non-binary undergraduates in mathematics are invited to a welcome lunch with female members of staff and postgraduate students.
+This is a chance for the students to meet each other and also to see who the women and non-binary people in mathematics are so that they feel able to come and ask for advice later during their degree if necessary.

-Each year the School runs a national Women in Mathematics postgraduate event to encourage strong female students to consider PhDs and mathematical careers.
+Each year the School runs a national postgraduate conference for women and non-binary people in Mathematics to encourage strong female and non-binary students to consider PhDs and mathematical careers.

 Women and Non-Binary People in Mathematics lunch